9 min read

 • Cloud Collaboration

-• AI Productivity Skills
+• Digital Productivity

-They sound modern without exaggerating experience.
+These sound modern without exaggerating expertise.

-ATS-Friendly Version
+ATS-Friendly Version (Optimized for Job Portals)

-Skills:
+Digital Skills:

 Common Mistakes to Avoid

-❌ Writing only “Computer Skills”
+• Writing only “Computer Skills”

-❌ Listing outdated tools only
+• Listing outdated tools only

-❌ Using vague terms with no tools
+• Using vague phrases with no examples

-❌ Claiming “Expert” without proof
+• Claiming “Expert” without evidence

 Digital Skills

-• Google Drive — Cloud file organization
+• Google Drive — Cloud file organization & sharing

 • Zoom & Slack — Remote collaboration